getify/You-Dont-Know-JS/up & going/ch1.md

 ### Output

 In the previous code snippet, we used `console.log(..)`.
-Briefly, let's look at what the line of code is all about.
+Briefly, let's look at what that line of code is all about.

 You may have guessed, but that's exactly how we print text (aka *output* to the user) in the developer console.
 There are two characteristics of that statement that we should explain.